MohyeldinM-Mady/PMI-Devops-Assistant_prototype/README.md

 ### Phase 6 — AI Reasoning

-The reasoning layer uses the Hugging Face Inference API only when semantic reasoning is needed.
+The reasoning layer uses the OpenRouter-compatible OpenAI API only when semantic reasoning is needed.
 Project content is explicitly treated as untrusted data so repository text cannot act as instructions to the model.

 Run the standalone reasoning demo with: